saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 - Unlike Java Streams Sequences are available on all platforms like android etc.
 - Parallel processing is not yet available in sequences (check latest Kotlin version).

-### Properties
-- Classes represent **state** using **properties**.
-- A property is a class-level variable that can include a getter, a setter, and a backing field.
-- If you would like to customize how a property is referenced, you can provide a custom getter and setter.
-For example, if you would like to expose a property’s getter while restricting access to its setter, you can designate that setter as private.

-### Exceptions
-- try, catch, finally
-- try/catch can also return a value

 ### Declaring constants
 - There is **no const keyword**.
 - Top level constants/properties are declared using **val**.